 Indent when starting a new paragraph.
 For reasons of uniformity, use Adobe's Times Roman fonts, with 11 points for text and subsection headings, 12 points for section headings and 15 points for the title.
-If Times Roman is unavailable, use Computer Modern Roman (LATEX2e's default; see section 2.2 above).
+If Times Roman is unavailable, use Computer Modern Roman (IAT_EX2e's default; see section 3.2 above).
 Note that the latter is about 10% less dense than Adobe's Times Roman font.

-2.5 Sections
+1.6 Sections

 Headings: Type and label section and subsection headings in the style shown on the present document.
 Use numbered sections (Arabic numerals) in order to facilitate cross references.
 Number subsections with the section number and the subsection number separated by a dot, in Arabic numerals.
+Do not number subsubsections.

 Citations: Citations within the text appear in parentheses as (Gusfield, 1997) or, if the author's name appears in the text itself, as Gusfield (1997).
 Append lowercase letters to the year in cases of ambiguities.
 Treat double authors as in (Aho and Ullman, 1972), but write as in (Chandra et al., 1981) when more than two authors are involved.
 Collapse multiple citations as in (Gusfield, 1997; Aho and Ullman, 1972).
+Also refrain from using full citations as sentence constituents.
+We suggest that instead of